-BiographyFollowing a long-time as well as fruitful collaboration, Philipp Ahmann will become Chief Conductor of Leipzig’s MDR Radio Choir in January 2020.
+BiographySince January 2020, following a long-time and very fruitful collaboration, Philipp Ahmann is Chief Conductor of Leipzig's MDR Radio Choir.

 Philipp Ahmann has been acclaimed especially for his interpretation of oratorio works ranging from Baroque to contemporary.
 His vast repertoire encompasses besides numerous works by Bach, Handel, and Telemann as well as works of the French, Italian and Salzburg Baroque, the key works of the Viennese Classic and the romantic period, such as Haydn’s The Seasons, Mendelssohn’s Paulus and Elijah, Mozart’s Requiem as well as Berlioz’ L’enfance du Christ, and, furthermore, works of the modern era.